viswa2/DevOps/aws-fundamentals/README.md

 `Availability Zones:`

-An Availability Zone is a single data centre or a group of data canters within a Region.
+`An Availability Zone one or more discrete data centers within a Region`.
 Availability Zones are located tens of miles apart from each other.
 This is close enough to have low latency (the time between when content requested and received) between Availability Zones.
 However, if a disaster occurs in one part of the Region, they are distant enough to reduce the chance that multiple Availability Zones are affected.

 `Region:`

-Regions are geographically isolated areas, where you can access services needed to run your enterprise.
-A Region consists of two or more Availability Zones.
+Regions are geographically isolated areas, where you can access services needed to run your enterprise. `A Region consists of two or more Availability Zones`.

 For example: the South America (São Paulo) Region is sa-east-1.
 It includes three Availability Zones: sa-east-1a, sa-east-1b, and sa-east-1c.